How Do You Find A Range

 • Strength: The range is incredibly easy to understand and compute, making it useful for quick, high-level overviews of data spread, especially in small datasets.

 • Weakness: The range is highly susceptible to outliers.
 A single extreme value can drastically change the range, potentially giving a misleading impression of the data's overall variability.
 As an example, consider the dataset [1, 2, 3, 4, 5, 100].
 The range is 99, suggesting huge spread, but the vast majority of data points are clustered closely together.
-That's why, the range should never be used in isolation for serious analysis; it's best complemented by other measures like the interquartile range (IQR), variance, or standard deviation.
+Which means, the range should never be used in isolation for serious analysis; it's best complemented by other measures like the interquartile range (IQR), variance, or standard deviation.

 Frequently Asked Questions (FAQ)